antedoro/Arberia/content/about/index.md

 # license: ""
 ---

 My name is **Vincenzo Antedoro**.
 I was born and grew up in south of Italy.
-In my challenge of creativity, I was ispired from near ancient greek culture and mediterranean in general.
+In my challenge of creativity, I was ispired from near ancient greek culture and mediterranean in general.theme
 I build a professional curriculum in mechanical engineering studies during I obtained Mechanical Engineering Degree at Università della Calabria.
 My’s career in Mechanical  designs has spanned 18 years, during whitch I was involved in several projects.
 Now I’m a teacher of mechanical technology at Istituto Tecnico Industriale “E. Fermi” of Castrovillari, Italy.
 And I am interested in new exciting projects…

 Visualize my LinkedIn profile o get my resume (sorry only in italian for now!).